-The Official Alaska Workers' Compensation Medical Fee Schedule is comprised of the following sections:
+The Official Alaska Workers' Compensation Medical Fee Schedule is comprised of the following sections and subsections:

 - Introduction

 - General Information and Guidelines

 - · Evaluation and Management

 - Anesthesia

 - Surgery

 - Radiology

-- · Pathology and Laboratory
+- Pathology and Laboratory

 - Medicine

 - Physical Medicine

 - Category II

-- Category III
+- · Category III

 - HCPCS Level II

-- Outpatient Facility
+- · Outpatient Facility

 - Inpatient Hospital

-Each of these sections is preceded by pertinent general guidelines.
+Each of these sections includes pertinent general guidelines.
 The schedule is divided into these sections for structural purposes only.
-Providers are to use the sections that contain the procedures they perform or the services they render.
-Services should be reported using Physicians' Current Procedural Terminology (CPT®) codes and HCPCS Level II codes.
-Reimbursement is based upon the Centers for Medicare and Medicaid Services (CMS) relative value units found in the Resource-Based Relative Value Scale (RBRVS).
-The relative value units and Alaska specific conversion factors represent the maximum level of medical and surgical reimbursement for the treatment of employment related injuries and/or illnesses that the Alaska Workers' Compensation Board deems to be reasonable and necessary.
-Providers should bill their normal charges for services.
+Providers are to use the sections applicable to the procedures they perform or the services they render.
+Services should be reported using CPT codes and HCPCS Level II codes.